 - Improve passenger catchment and integrate with the broader transport network

 - Reduce reliance on single occupancy vehicle use

 - Extend service hours and connect more passengers to amenities such as medical appointments, retail locations and employment opportunities

 By improving the ability to encourage more shared journeys in rural areas, we can reduce the environmental impacts of individual car use—giving families a more affordable option than owning multiple vehicles, allowing the vulnerable to conveniently access vital services, and creating flexible travel options for patrons.

-Public transport can be improved in rural areas by providing an easy and efficient way for community members to access public transportation.
-Transit agencies can do this by taking a data driven and cost effective approach when implementing a DRT system that moves away from fixed-route services.
+Public Transport can be improved in rural areas by providing an easy and efficient way for community members to access public transportation.
+Transit Agencies can do this by taking a data driven and cost effective approach when implementing a Demand-Responsive Transport system that moves away from fixed-route services.
 When transit providers make the change—carbon footprint, environmental impact and operational costs are reduced, affordable and flexible transport options are offered to the community, and the cost of living is significantly lowered for patrons.